 This is the fun part!
 Make sure you have narrowed down the topic to something that the students can implement and understand.
 When teaching photography basics keep that word "basic" in mind.
 Invite them to ask questions and try it out on their camera.
 Hands-on classes let them fully absorb and comprehend the subject matter.

 Students’ work will progressively get better throughout the class.
 You will be excited to see them grow as a photographer.
 Encourage them to bring in their photos.
 What worked for them?
 What didn’t work for them?
 How can they improve?

 The first day of the session there won’t be anything to review, so use the icebreaker we mentioned earlier.
 Getting the students to talk about themselves will help you understand what they are interested in and find ways to tailor the class to keep them learning and engaged.

 2) Keep class sizes small.

-When you are first starting to teach, a large class with eager and excited kids may be overwhelming.
+When you are first starting to teach photography, a large class with eager and excited kids may be overwhelming.
 I suggest a class size of 10-12 kids.
 This size lets you get to know them and have an easier time remembering their names.
-Also, a smaller class size ensures everyone gets a chance to share their work throughout the course of the club.
-If there is a lot of interest in the club, you may have to create a waiting list.
-If this happens, offer two after school club sessions; one for each semester.
+Also, a smaller class size ensures everyone gets a chance to share their photos throughout the course of the children's photograph workshops.
+If there is a lot of interest in a kids photography club, you may have to create a waiting list.
+If this happens, offer two after school photography club sessions; one for each semester.
 If you use the Digital Photography Curriculum Bundle you could divide the lessons to go for approximately 6 to 8 weeks.

 3) Keep it fun.